zerjens/fc4-framework/README.md

 # FC4C

-A tool for reorganizing, restructuring, and reformatting FC4 (link coming soon) diagrams.
+A tool for reorganizing, restructuring, and reformatting [FC4](https://fundingcircle.github.io/fc4-framework/) diagrams.

 # **WARNING: THIS IS A HACKY WIP.**